infor-design/enterprise-wc/src/components/ids-accordion/README.md

 ## Keyboard Guidelines

 - **Shift+Tab**: Works the same as Tab, but in the opposite direction.
 When focus is on the tab or accordion header, a press of down/right will move focus to the next logical accordion Header or Tab page.
 When focus reaches the last header/tab page, further key presses will have optionally wrap to the first header
 - **Up Arrow or Left Arrow**: When focus is on the tab or accordion header, a press of up/left will move focus to the previous logical accordion header or tab page.
+When focus reaches the first header/tab page, further key presses will optionally wrap to the last header.
+This keystroke is also aware of how to traverse different levels of nested accordion panels.
-When focus reaches the first header/tab page, further key presses will optionally wrap to the first header.
+- **Down Arrow or Right Arrow**: When focus is on the tab or accordion header, a press of down/right will move focus to the next logical accordion header or tab page.
+When focus reaches the last header/tab page, further key presses will optionally wrap to the first header.
+This keystroke is also aware of how to traverse different levels of nested accordion panels.
 - **Enter or Space**: When focus is on an accordion header, this keystroke toggles the expansion of the corresponding panel.
 If collapsed, the panel is expanded, and its aria-expanded state is set to true.
 If expanded, the panel is collapsed and its aria-expanded state is set to false.

 ## Accessibility